© T. Humpage

-About Mountain Biking in Ibiza
+Mountain biking in Ibiza

-The island of Ibiza has a real mixture of terrain and trails - something for riders of every ability, from complete beginners to the more hard-core downhill riders.
-With plenty of day long trips you can really get into exploring the island and seeing some of the quieter in-land sights and secret sea coves.
+The island of Ibiza has a real mixture of terrain and trails - something for riders of every ability, from complete beginners to the more hardcore downhill riders.
+With plenty of day-long trips you can really get into exploring the island and seeing some of the quieter in-land sights and secret sea coves.

+Many people choose to just beach hop with their bikes, a great way to get around the island and beautiful clear waters to dive into at every stop!
+However there are plenty of off-roads trails to be enjoyed too.
 Most of the trails will be way-marked or at least have a descriptive board at the start (provided by Conseil d'Eivissa) so that you can plan your route, but it is always best to have a good with you.

 To truly experience what Ibiza has to offer we would recommend that you hire a guide as many of the trails can be confusing and are not clearly marked throughout so you might find yourself turning to your map more frequently than you would like.

 We have compiled a list of some of the more popular biking routes in Ibiza.
 We have concentrated on routes that are suitable for everyone, rather than just the hard core mountain bikers.
 As Ibiza has hilly and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone.

 Whether to go full-suspension or hardtail is a question which creates a lot of healthy debate amongst the mountain biking community.
 Whether you're renting or buying you should first decide which type you're looking for, and there are numerous makes and models of both types available.

 So what's the difference?